E! News

 E!
 News, previously known as E!
 News Daily and E!
 News Live, is the entertainment news operation for the cable network E! in the United States.
 Its former on-air weekday newscast debuted on September 1, 1991, and primarily reports on celebrity news and gossip, along with previews of upcoming films and television shows, regular segments about all of those three subjects, along with overall film and television industry news.
+The operation was cancelled on September 25, 2025.

 Overview

 The program first aired on September 12, 1991.
 It was originally hosted by Dagny Hultgreen.
 It features stories and gossip about celebrities as well as the film, music, and television industries.
 Since its launch, it has broadcast under a variety of formats, at one point even airing live during the mid-2000s (at this time, the show was named E!
 News Live).
 Starting in 2006, it was hosted by Ryan Seacrest and Giuliana Rancic.
 In April 2012, Seacrest was replaced by Jason Kennedy.
 Rancic temporarily left the show on maternity leave in August 2012 due to the birth of her first son (through a surrogate), though she reassured viewers that she would return under a new three-year agreement to E!
 News and Fashion Police after her leave; Catt Sadler took over her anchoring duties, and eventually became a main anchor as Rancic reduced her duties over time.
 From 2006 until late 2010, The Daily 10, hosted by Sal Masekela, Sadler, and at one point Debbie Matenopoulos, lead out of E!
 News.

 On September 21, 2010, E! announced the cancellation of The Daily 10.
 At this time, it was announced that E!
 News would be expanded to a one-hour format.
 The expansion became effective beginning on October 25, 2010.
 The series also debuted a new news set and began broadcasting in high definition.
 Some talent previously featured on The Daily 10, including Catt Sadler, Clinton Sparks and Robbie Laughlin, were integrated into E!
 News, along with the addition of a segment called The Daily 10 Take and the inclusion of some former Daily 10 segments.

 The E!
 News program was dark on major holidays, including Memorial Day, Independence Day, Thanksgiving, and Christmas, with special pre-taped programs, the show's weekend edition or other E! programs airing instead, depending on where the holiday fell.

 In December 2017, Catt Sadler departed the network upon learning she was underpaid compared to her male counterpart, Jason Kennedy.
 In a statement to People, an E! spokesperson claimed the network 'compensates employees fairly and appropriately based on their roles, regardless of gender'.